SAP-archive/teched2020-DAT160/exercises/ex5/README.md

-# Exercise 4 - Service Layer
+# Exercise 5 - Function Implemented as Stored Procedure

 In this exercise, we will create...